After more info for your Fiddle Leaf Fig? Check out my other FLF posts here.

 Need advice on Fiddle Leaf Fig Pruning?
 Those waif-like trunks with leafy foliage are quite eye-catching!
 You can splash out on buying a full-grown plant but this can be expensive – and risky – if you haven’t looked after one before!
 A much better option is to buy a cheaper and smaller Fiddle Leaf Fig, and enjoy the process of caring and training the plant yourself.
 Here’s a guide to growing and pruning your Fiddle Leaf Fig, from bambino to adult size!

 There’s no question that the Ficus Lyrata aka Fiddle Leaf Figs are the new ‘it’ plant for indoors and generally they are quite easy to look after!
-I have recently purchased a bambino Fiddle Leaf Fig myself and have scoured the interweb for the best info on how to grow and train the FLF into the shape you want.
+I have recently purchased a baby Fiddle Leaf Fig myself and have scoured the interweb for the best info on how to grow and train the FLF into the shape you want.

-I have heard it said that there are in fact two types of Fiddle Leaf Fig, the bushy type which you can often buy in a cluster of trunks and the more standard / tree form, but keep in mind they are the same plant, so you can always prune and manipulate it to look how you would like it to look.
-The standard tree form is more popular, but if you have a bushy type, with time and a bit of work you can train it to look like the decor tree of your dreams!
+I have heard it said that there are in fact two types of Fiddle Leaf Fig, the bushy type which you can often buy in a cluster of trunks and the more standard / tree form, but keep in mind they are the same plant, so you can generally prune and manipulate it to look how you would like it to look.
+The standard tree form is more popular, but if you have a bushy type, with time and a bit of work you may be able to train it to look like the decor tree of your dreams!
 Read on for the guide.

 The main factors in your Fiddle Leaf Fig’s growth are light, soil and water.

-Soil: Well-draining soil is best so as to not keep the roots damp, which prevents root rot.
+Soil: Well-draining soil is best so as to not keep the roots damp.
+This will help prevent root rot.

 Growth: During Spring and Summer is when your FLF will appear to grow the most and be getting lots of energy from extra sunlight hours.
 During autumn and winter it may appear dormant – the fig is conserving its energy to make it through the winter months and may not grow too much.